ukncsc/lme/docs/chapter2.md

 * Sysmon64.exe - https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon
 * sigcheck64.exe  - https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck
 * sysmon.xml - [SwiftOnSecurity is the recommended Sysmon config](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml).
-	* **Using the SwiftOnSecurity XML will ensure the best compatability with the pre-made dashboards.**
+	* **Using the SwiftOnSecurity XML will ensure the best compatibility with the pre-made dashboards.**
 	* The SwiftOnSecurity configuration is a good starting point, and more advanced users will benefit from customisation to include/exclude events.
 	* You will need to rename the downloaded file to sysmon.xml!
 * update.bat  - From [Our GIT](/Chapter%202%20Files/GPO%20Deployment/update.bat) (Based on work by Ryan Watson & Syspanda.com)